robotics-upo/upo_robot_navigation/README.md

 * **navigation_features**.
 Package that calculates the feature functions employed by the cost function of the RRT*.

+* **upo_local_planner**.
+A local controller that sends the velocity commands to the robot in order to follow a path.
+It is based on a pure pursuit controller that has been extended to perform collision detection based on DWA.
+The collision detection is perfomed based on laser range subscription (it does not use the ROS local costmap).
+It follows the structure of the standard base local planner of ROS.

 * **simple_local_planner**.
 A local controller that sends the velocity commands to the robot in order to follow a path.
 It is based on a pure pursuit controller and follows the structure of the standard base local planner of ROS.

 * **upo_msgs**.
 Custom messages.